dan2-ux/-kuksa_client_2_pi_5_2_can_bus_fd_neo_pixel/README.md

 Doing all the steps below on both pi 5

-### **Warning**: if your pi 5 which is used to send can signals is running an unfamiliar linux distro then that mean you only need to follow step 3 to enable it interaction, no need to do step 1 and step 2 on that pi.
+### **Warning**: if one of your pi is running an unfamiliar linux distro then that mean you only need to follow step 3 to enable it interaction, no need to do step 1 and step 2 on that pi.

 ### Step 1: